Know The Rationale behind the Halal Stock Screening Benchmark

 The AAOIFI Screening Methodology

-Musaffa screen the Halal stocks based on the AAOIFI standard.
+Musaffa screens the Halal stocks based on the AAOIFI standard.
 The AAOIFI Halal Stock Screening methodology consists of two screenings; business and financial screening.

 Business screening: